ReznoRMichael/hollow-knight-completion-check/README.md

   — **Optimized:** Now smaller, faster and more web- and mobile-friendly than before.
 At least I hope 😉

+  — **Visual completion percentages** in all sections for better readability (blue = partially completed, green = fully completed)

   — **Game Status** additions:
-  ✅ **Charm Notches** + images
+  ✅ **Charm Notches** + visuals
-  ✅ **Shade Geo** + image.
+  ✅ **Shade Geo** + visuals.
 Will appear only if the Shade is holding at least 1 Geo.
 If you have at least 1 Geo alongside the Shade Geo, a total amount (Geo + Shade Geo) will be displayed as well.

   — **Game Statistics** additions:
   ✅ Shade Geo (Amount of Geo the Shade is currently holding)